Last update: Nov 2025

 The fee covers the cost of a number of services available to students that enrich their overall experience at TUJ.
 Services include the use of the Academic Advising Center, the Office of Student Services, the Library, the Teaching and Learning Center, the Career Development Office, GI Bill and financial aid support services, the Counseling Office, and the Computer Labs.
 The matriculation fee also enables us to provide administrative support and cover essential technological and infrastructure related costs.
 This combination of services and support is unique to American universities and TUJ, and not widely available in English at other universities in Japan.

-Please see the page below for a detailed breakdown of estimated yearly and total costs for the undergraduate program.
+Please see the page below for a detailed breakdown of estimated yearly and total costs for an undergraduate degree.

-TUJ is an American university, and U.S. citizens and permanent residents are able to use U.S. federal financial aid.
-Students apply through FAFSA using the Temple University main campus school code (003371).
+TUJ is an American university, and U.S. citizens and Eligible Non-Citizens can use U.S. federal financial aid.
+Students apply by completing the FAFSA using the Temple University main campus school code (003371).
 Private student loans can also be used at TUJ.
 Please use the main campus code for these, too.
 You can find more detailed information on financial aid on the page below.

-As a Federal Direct Loan borrower, you must also complete and sign a Master Promissory Note (MPN) before your loan funding will be disbursed.
-The Federal Direct Loan MPN is valid for 10 years and you will only need to sign the MPN once while enrolled at Temple University.
+As a Federal Direct Loan borrower, you must also complete and sign a Master Promissory Note (MPN) before your loan funding is disbursed.
+The Federal Direct Loan MPN is valid for 10 years, and you will only need to sign the MPN once while enrolled at Temple University.

 The TUJ Bursar will notify you of your credit balance and send you instructions for receiving a refund.
 The refund is usually processed by a wire transfer to your Japanese bank account in Japanese yen.
 For additional information, please see the FAQ on the TUJ Tuition Payment page.